-Here is the most current list of upcoming events for Hungry Ghost Theater.
+Here are the upcoming and recent events for Hungry Ghost Theater.
 Please note that some of these are free and others need tickets — the information is on the sites.
 And check back for new additions!

-Oct 11, 2018, WTAW Sausalito, 7 p.m. doors open, 7:15 p.m. reading, book launch for Hungry Ghost Theater and Angela Mitchell’s Unnatural Habitats & Other Stories.
+Oct 11, 2018, WTAW Sausalito, 7:15 p.m. reading, book launch for Hungry Ghost Theater and Angela Mitchell’s Unnatural Habitats & Other Stories.
 Reading with Lisa Locascio, Ingrid Rojas Contreras, Louise Marburg, Natalie Singer, and Terese Svoboda.

 October 19, 2018, Litquake, Center for the Book in SF, 7 to 8:30 p.m., The Novel and the World panel (moderator) with Judy Juanita, Michael David Lukas, Nayomi Munaweera, and Ethel Rohan.
 A conversation exploring how the novelists on the panel work with political, social, and historical context in ways that feel true to the characters and story and also allow for bold, iconoclastic reinventions of the novel.

 November 7, 2018, Book Passage, Corte Madera, 7 p.m., reading and signing

 November 29, 2018, Green Apple Books, Clement St., SF, 7:00 p.m., reading and signing